 Blender Speed Units – RPM And MPH

-MPH is significant since it is dependent on the blade length – a longer blade spinning at the same RPM as a shorter blade will mix the contents more thoroughly with a higher MPH because the blade tips travel further in each revolution.
+The MPH measurement is particularly noteworthy because it depends on the blade’s length.
+A longer blade rotating at the same RPM as a shorter blade will create a more thorough blend with a higher MPH because the blade tips travel a greater distance with each rotation.

 What Is RPM For A Blender?